 - Be quick on your footwork.

-- Take the advantage of a good quality blade and rubbers according to your playing style.
+- Take advantage of a good quality blade and rubbers according to your playing style.

 - Play frequent matches with your practice partners.